Let's Talk About Stress Relief

 Let's Force the Issue...of Relaxation

-When was the last time you were actually able to disconnect from life?
-Massage has been shown to help the body enter a relaxing rest-and-recovery mode - an effect that lingers long after the massage has finished.Learn More
+How often and how long are you actually able to disconnect from life?
+Massage has been shown to help the body enter a relaxing rest-and-recovery mode - an effect that lingers long after the massage is over.

 Sit Up and Take Notice...Of Your Posture

-Unlike other bad habits, you can help poor posture be corrected by relaxation.
-Massage helps reinforce natural and healthy movements, which can get your posture back on track.
+Unlike other bad habits, poor posture can help be corrected by relaxation.
+Massage helps reinforce healthy and natural movements, which can get your posture back on track.

 Making Muscles Learn How to Melt

 Got neck, back or muscle pain?
 Odds are, sitting all day at the office is the culprit.
-Massage helps get to the source of persistent pain by relaxing tense muscles.
+Massage helps get to the root of persistent pain by relaxing tense muscles.

 Keep it Flowing

-The pressure created by massage therapy helps move blood through congested areas in the body.
-This causes fresh blood to flow in and old blood to flow out, resulting in improved body function.
+The pressure created by massage therapy helps move blood through congested areas.
+This causes new blood to flow in and old blood to flow out, resulting in improved body function.

 Spring Back from Injury